Handbook

 • Additional University Resources

 Michigan State University provides numerous services and resources for student organizations on campus, including your club!
-For additional information, please check out the Registered Student Organization (RSO) Handbook:
+For additional information, please check out the Registered Student Organization (RSO) Handbook (RSOH).

 Hosting a tournament?
 Want help planning a large sporting event?
 The Greater Lansing Sports Authority will help you for free!
 They can negotiate pricing with area hotels, put together an on-line registration site, and more: www.lansingsports.org